 I'm glad that my friends couldn't see through my window shades to see me mimic the victory celebration of Duke Kaboom after he succeeds at jumping his motorcycle across a wide space in one of the last climatic scenes of the movie.
 Later, during the final scene when Woody is surveying the wide new world before him from high atop a carnival carousel, I was even happier that they couldn't see me cry.
-I always cry at the end of these damned movies, and I wish whoever is writing them would knock that shit off.
+I always cry at the end of these damned movies, and I wish whoever is writing them would knock that crap off.
 Not really.
 It's their power to move us that makes them what they are.

 I love the Toy Story movies.
 I had just told a friend that I wished that I could go see this one on a big screen.
 He told me to just go see it.
 I told him I'd have to borrow his kid because someone my age just can't walk into a animated kid's movie without people pouring on the side eye.
 It's ironic that we should have to treat such things like we used to treat girlie magazines and worn out Playboys, and watch them when we are alone.

 This is a sad state of affairs because these movies are so we well written and the artistry is such a wondrous thing to behold, but mainly because the message they send is so damned uplifting.
 And at age sixty-seven, I need the uplifting almost as much as I need my blood pressure medications.